 I know it’s not a pleasant thought and I understand if many would rather not think about it at all.
 But it can make things easier, just as a last will would.

 There is both a social and a materialistic approach to consider.
-Socially, there are online friends on various kinds of communities, games and forums which likely would prefer to hear the bad news instead of no news at all.
+Socially, there are online friends on various kinds of communities, games and forums which would likely prefer to hear the bad news instead of no news at all.
 Materially, what to do with all files and stuff?
 Does the person care for them the same way she care for a paper diary or photographs on paper, or is she content with it all going away some day with expired accounts and friends who may think someone just changed email address.
 Would the person like to have it all deleted due to integrity, or kept for prosperity?

 There are of course a lot of different answers depending on person.
 What do you think?
 Do you care about your online presence after death?